Photo by fauxels

 The biggest mistake your client can commit is assuming that you, as their content writer, will do everything for them.
-While freedom is good, the client has to able to define what they want for the project.
+While freedom is good, the client has to be able to define what they want for the project.
 It is not always your task to do that for them.

-Your dear client is focused on the tangibles.
+Your dear client focuses on the tangibles.

 I could move a mountain when

 Would it be easier if your client reads from the same page?
 You think of your contribution to the number of traffic you bring them.
 They understand that you need a budget to work on or that there has to be an upfront payment to get you started.

 You should be able to see how the client looks at the tangibles and how they see your worth.

 Your dear client is open to suggestions and improvements.

 The more people involved in the review process and approving your content, the more it will take time to get it published.
 Your client needs to have a policy on reviewing content, or you may end up waiting or losing your content no matter how good it is.

 Your dear client should realize that as much as you want to help, they need to help you.
 They can offer materials that will facilitate your writing process – marketing materials, for example, or previous content and resource materials.